Pittman knows ‘noise’ with Arkansas these days mainly questioning his status

 After close losses to Ole Miss (41-35) and Memphis (32-31), Pittman said the external pressure is unmistakable.

-“You look at this week and of course there’s a lot more noise now around the program than even there was after last week,” he said.
+“You look at this week and of course there’s a lot more noise now around the program than even there was after last week,” Pittman said.

-He said everyone involved with the program — coaches, players — must “shake off” distractions, especially against a high‐profile opponent like Notre Dame.
+He said everyone involved with the program — coaches and players — must “shake off” distractions, especially against a high‐profile opponent like Notre Dame.

 Defensive struggles: Fundamentals over scheme

 Defensively, Arkansas is facing serious issues.
-They shouldn't be anything new to folks paying attention to the first three games.
+That shouldn't be anything new to folks paying attention to the first three games.

 Even Alabama A&M in the opener hit big plays.
-They just didn't have have the depth or talent to do much with it.
+It just didn't have have the depth or talent to do much with it.

-Pittman didn’t sugar-coat it: “We didn’t run to the football and we didn’t tackle well,” he said.
+“We didn’t run to the football and we didn’t tackle well,” Pittman said.
 “We had more missed assignments offensively … We obviously had more turnovers than we have had.”

 Arkansas tried simplifying the defensive approach after the Ole Miss loss.
-As I said that won't fix it.
+That didn't fix it.

 The Hogs spent a week emphasizing basics, letting players make reads, getting calls in earlier, but the results against Memphis show scheme alone won’t fix deeper issues.

 It wasn't hard to get the impression they just simply weren't focused or actually cared.
-You wonder if something's going on we don't know about (and I haven't heard a thing in that area).
+You wonder if something's going on behind the scenes.

 Turnovers and mental mistakes

-Turnovers continue to be the biggest problem Arkansas’s recent losses.
-In both Ole Miss and Memphis games, Arkansas was in position to win but committed costly mistakes.
+Turnovers continue to be the biggest problem in Arkansas’s recent losses.
+In both Ole Miss and Memphis games, Arkansas was in position to win, but committed costly mistakes.

 The over-reaction to quarterback Taylen Green's big numbers may have helped create expectations that were unrealistic.